squallstar/backbone-skeleton/README.md

 ### 1.1 Grunt

-Grunt is the app compiler that takes care of everything.
+Grunt is a Javascript task-runner and the main compiler tool of this skeleton app.
 You'll need to install it in order to build the product.

 ### 1.2 Backbone

-All you scripts must be written using **Coffeescript**.
+All your scripts must be written using **Coffeescript**.
 The MVC can be found here:

     src/coffee/